top of page

 Respecting these variables isn’t a delay tactic — it’s a commitment to building correctly.
 Doing things at the right time matters just as much as doing them well.

-A custom home under construction during heavy rain, with exposed framing and exterior sheathing, showing how weather conditions can impact construction sequencing on site.
+Luxury custom home under construction during heavy rain, showing framing and weather conditions affecting the build schedule at a Frazier Homes construction site

 The Final Takeaway